Propagation is an exciting and useful process. Without spending money you can get many new plants to make the garden even more beautiful.

 How long do Heuchera cuttings take to root?

-At the end of the year, check the size of the root system.
-This can be done by carefully removing the heuchera from the pot or by looking through the drainage holes for new roots.
+At the end of the year, check the root system’s size.
+You can do this by carefully removing the heuchera from the pot or by looking through the drainage holes for new roots.

-If the root system is the size of the pot, you can transplant the bush to a garden or larger container.
+If the root system is larger than the pot, you can transplant the bush to a garden or larger container.

 Aftercare

-For the first few months, you need to keep a close eye on the cuttings.
+For the first few months, you need to monitor the cuttings closely.
 Don’t let the soil in the pots dry out more than 1 inch.
-Use a small amount of water when watering.

 In the second month, you can water the cuttings with liquid fertilizer.
 Use a multi-purpose fertilizer.
 Make the solution half as weak as the manufacturer recommends.
 Repeat the watering after a few weeks.

-If done correctly, the cuttings will have roots by fall and can be transplanted into the ground.
+If all is done correctly, the cuttings will have roots by fall and can be transplanted into the ground.
 But it is better to wait until next spring and only then transplant.

 Read more: How To Propagate Coral Bells?